alan-turing-institute/data-safe-haven/docs/explanations/README.md

 ## Classification

-We visually present our classification process which determines a security tier for each data work package.
+We visually present our classification process for determining the security tier for a data work package.

 See the `classification` folder